VITA: Variational Pretraining of Transformers for Climate-Robust Crop Yield Forecasting: Methodology

 \subsection{Self-Supervised Pretraining}

-We pretrain on NASA POWER dataset (1984-2022) using progressive feature-wise masking, starting with $k=10$ masked features and increasing by 1 every 2 epochs until 25 out of 31 features are masked.
+We pretrain on the NASA POWER dataset (1984-2022) using progressive feature-wise masking, starting with $k=10$ masked features and increasing by 1 every 2 epochs until 25 out of 31 features are masked.
 The pretraining objective balances reconstruction with regularization:

 The first term maximizes the Gaussian likelihood, which encourages the posterior distribution $q_\phi(z_i \mid x_i)$ to accurately predict the observed detailed weather state $z_i$.
-The second term is the regularizer preventing overfitting by imposing a prior structure.
+The second term is a regularizer preventing overfitting by imposing a prior structure.